dingbat/nsrails/readme.md

   @end
   ```

-3. Somewhere in your app setup, set your server URL using the `defaultConfig` singleton:
+3. Set your server URL in your app setup:

   ```objc
   #import "NSRails.h"